≡ Menu

 Korat cat breed

-They’re not really a “silly” type of cat.
-These guys are going to have a quiet and serious mood about them, and while they may not like to jump around and “beg” for your attention, they are actually quite sweet once they get to know you.
+The Korat cat is one of those cat breeds where when you look at them, you get the idea that they “know” something that you don’t!
+Or, to put it another way, they’re not a “silly” type of cat.
+These guys will have a quiet and severe mood about them, and while they may not like to jump around and “beg” for your attention, they are pretty sweet once they get to know you.

 And if…

-If you do decide to adopt one of these beautiful cats, you’ll need to understand that these guys aren’t the most active cats in the world.
-So, if you’re looking to become the center of your cat’s world, then adopting a Korat kitten probably isn’t going to be the “best” option for you.
+You happen to be one of his “favorites,” and you’re sure to find these guys can be quite loving.
+If you decide to adopt one of these beautiful cats, you’ll need to understand that these guys aren’t the most active cats in the world.
+So, if you’re looking to become the center of your cat’s world, adopting a Korat kitten probably isn’t the “best” option for you.

 This is why…